J.S. Bach’s Long Walk in the Snow

 FIERBOIS AT THE WINNIPEG BAROQUE FESTIVAL!

-shares bold music from the French Baroque to channel the spirit of their namesake - the sword of Joan of Arc.
+Fierbois shares bold music from the French Baroque to channel the spirit of their namesake - the sword of Joan of Arc.
 Featuring the works of Francoise Couperin, Louis Couperin, Elisabeth Jacquet de la Guerre, and Jean-Baptiste Lully, the duo will be joined by celebrated Winnipeg flutist Jan Kocman and bassoonist Katie Brooks.

 Ticket package for WBF is here.
 Single tickets are $35.